Elden Ring character classes guide: Samurai, Prisoner, Vagabond & more

 — ELDEN RING (@ELDENRING) February 11, 2022

 The Astrologer is likely to be the classic wizard/caster starting character in Elden Ring.
-While the Enchanted Knight uses a blend of magic and tankiness, and the Prophet relies on incantations (miracles for Souls veterens), the Astrologer will be for those who want to go all in with elemental magic – known as Glintstone sorcery in Elden Ring.
+While the Prophet relies on incantations (miracles for Souls veterans), the Astrologer will be for those who want to go all in with elemental magic – known as Glintstone sorcery in Elden Ring.

 While Glintstone sorcery replaces Souls magic in Elden Ring, it’s essentially the same thing.
 Though those that build a caster in Elden Ring will be proficient will all sorts of magic spells and can become incredibly dangerous from a distance.
 Staves make up their weapon of choice but there are also lots of magic buffing sorts on offer in the game.

 VAGABOND: A knight exiled from their homeland to wander.
 A solid, armor-clad origin.

 HERO: A stalwart hero, at home with a battleaxe, descended from a badlands chieftain.

 Pre-Order #ELDENRING: https://t.co/PTkxSAMqvh pic.twitter.com/5Pu4qgXzD9

 The Confessor class is a faith and dexterity build which as previous Souls players will tell you, can be deadly in the right hands.